 Environmental testing for Listeria genus can provide an early indicator of process gaps and contamination risks in your plant.
 Frequent and routine environmental testing can mitigate the risk of a positive test result for L. monocytogenes in food samples, causing costly shut-downs and recalls.

 Today’s methods are neither timely or actionable, as shipping samples to an external lab can cause significant delays.
-Palladium™ can provide a clear result in about one hour*, allowing you to test and take action within the same shift.
+Palladium™ can provide a clear result in about two hours*, allowing you to test and take action within the same shift.
 Palladium in-situ testing also prevents cross-contamination, eliminates the need for highly trained lab personnel, and allows for easy centralized reporting to detect trends.

 Current testing protocols range from 24 hours to 5 days.

 “The biggest advantage is speed of detection,” eliminating the need to store product while awaiting results.